armohamm/website-2/source/blog/nl/2015-05-20-animated-loading-indicator-with-isometric-cubes.html.markdown

 Fortunately, [CAPP Agile Learning](/capp-agile-learning/) is pretty fast and there is little waiting time.
 But sometimes transitioning between pages can take a brief moment, ie. due to slow internet or a large request to the server.

 So we can't prevent loading time but we can make it less boring.
 Show something awesome instead of a simple spinner or loading message.
 At least tickle the user's senses a bit while waiting.
-The first thing that came to mind was the __[isometric](http://en.wikipedia.org/wiki/Isometric){:target="_blank"}{:rel="noopener"}__ shape in our logo, consisting of a cube within a cube (or three times the letter "L" surrounding a cube).
+The first thing that came to mind was the __[isometric](http://en.wikipedia.org/wiki/Isometric){:target="_blank"}{:rel="noopener noreferrer"}__ shape in our logo, consisting of a cube within a cube (or three times the letter "L" surrounding a cube).
 Perfect for our loading indicator:

 ![CAPP Agile Learning logo](/images/blog/en/logo-cappagilelearning.png)